seraphimgerber/SEC350/Lab2.2.md

 With all my cyber classes, I keep forgetting which is which in terms of labs and VMs.
 But for this one, I changed all the usernames and passwords from the default.
 This is a reminder to myself.

 So to start off, we are going to set up mgmt01 like we did for the other VMs earlier.
-This one is xubuntu.
+This one is xubuntu. we also have to access it using Chrome Remote Desktop.
 You know the drill...
 1. Change the network adapter to LAN.

 ![image](https://github.com/user-attachments/assets/e5361029-7fdf-4e18-a7f1-908c7a5e3310)